mikearino/Ixodida/README.md

 3. As a user, I want to be able to see more information in a popup when I click on a marker
 4. As a user, I want to be able to edit a tick location
 5. As a user, I want to see photos of the area or ticks when I click on a marker (in a popup)
+6. As a user, I want the location of the map to generate where I currently am.

 ![routes](/src/Routes.png)